tensorflow/ecosystem/hadoop/README.md

 2. Tested with Hadoop 2.6.0.
 Patches are welcome if there are incompatibilities with your Hadoop version.

+## Changelog

+* 05/29/2018 - Changed the artifactId from `org.tensorflow.tensorflow-hadoop` to `org.tensorflow.hadoop`

 ## Build and install

 1. Compile the code